FelixOnline/v2/content/articles/2011-12-1-modern-family-a-family-portrait.md

  - /tv/1873/modern-family--a-family-portrait
 imported: true
 comments:
+ - value: >
- - I was recommended to watch this show by a friend of mine I never got around to it until I was reminded about it by this article All that to say that my housemates and myself are now huge fans  of Gloria of course
+     I was recommended to watch this show by a friend of mine.
+I never got around to it until I was reminded about it by this article. <br>All that to say that my housemates and myself are now huge fans - of Gloria of course ;)

 # Article Taxonomies
 categories: